GoSecure/hack400tool/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ------------------------------------------------------------------------------------------
-For executables, see "dist" folder.
+For executables, use the `mvn clean compile assembly:single` command and check in the respective `target` folders.

 2022-12-14 New major release from [@MaxNad](https://github.com/MaxNad)